 5. Find great value at an Airbnb

-When you think “French Polynesia,” the quintessential image of an over-the-water bungalow is probably quick to come to mind.
+When you think of “French Polynesia,” the quintessential image of an over-the-water bungalow is probably quick to come to mind.
 While these accommodations are certainly romantic and bucket-list worthy, they’re also eye-wateringly expensive, even if you book with points.

 For a similar experience - and perhaps an even nicer (and certainly more authentic) place - we recommend booking an Airbnb in French Polynesia.
-You can find fabulous properties reasonable prices, including beach houses, modern condominiums, and rooms with private infinity pools.
+You can find fabulous properties at reasonable prices, including beach houses, modern condominiums, and rooms with private infinity pools.
 Keep in mind that French Polynesia is an expensive destination overall, but Airbnbs usually give you more bang for your buck than one of those famous bungalows.